la2050/archive/_projects/2016/larb-usc-publishing-institute-and-workshop.md

   - 'Staff '
   - Publicity/awareness
   - Network/relationship support
+project_description: >-
+  Too long the world of publishing has been inaccessible to the majority of people in the country.
+The LARB/USC Publishing Workshop will change that by raising funds to provide access to top-flight, innovative, hands-on experience & networking for people whatever their background or means.
+The Workshop is designed to diversify the pipeline, to recruit people & give them access to the tools & to the people they need to know to take their place in & help create the publishing industry of the future.
 project_impact: '["College completion","Student education pipeline"]'
 project_proposal_best_place: >-
   Los Angeles has never had a program like this, a program that can make the